Visit

 Who is responsible for dropping/withdrawing Career Academy students from their course(s), if needed?

 It depends.
 It is best for a student to first speak with their high school counselor about their intentions to drop or withdraw and for the counselor to communicate with the Career Academy coordinator.
 Depending on the situation, the student might drop or withdraw from a course on their own or with the help of their counselor, or the Career Academy coordinator may do so.
-Communication among all parties is important.
+Communication among all parties is essential.